mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

 When a kinematic constraint is imposed on a system, the component imposing the constraint must generate some kind of force or torque in order to affect the motion of the system.
-This is called a reaction force or torque.
+This is called a reaction force or reaction torque.

 The following plot shows the reaction torque that the mechanical ground element must impose on the system in order to fix the angular